Room Use Policies

 This room is not available for student group study.
 There are18 other study rooms of varying sizes available in the library.

 Food and drink catered through WOU Food Services may be served in this room.
-The extra laminated table at the side of the room is available for this purpose.
+A laminated table can be provided for this purpose.

 Contact the Information Desk (503-838-8418) to request use of this room and with any questions concerning these policies.